cbm80amiga/ST7789_power_meter_cs5460a_display/README.md

 CS5460A-based plug power meter color display
 Based on Karl Hagstrom's and Jens Jensen's reverse engineering

-*** Be sure you know what your are doing around lethal mains-level voltages.
+*** Be sure you know what you are doing around lethal mains-level voltages.
 Use at your own risk! ***

 YouTube video: